Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Introduction

 To carefully study complex mediation relationships, a wealth of techniques rooted in statistical causal inference have been formulated.
-Path analysis~\citep{wright1921correlation, wright1934method}, perhaps the earliest example of such methodology, directly inspired the development of subsequent techniques that leveraged parametric structural equation models~\citep[e.g.,][]{goldberger1972structural, baron1986moderator} for mediation analysis.
-More recently, the advent of modern frameworks and formalisms for causal inference, including nonparametric structural equation models, directed acyclic graphs, and their underlying do-calculus~\citep{pearl1995causal, pearl2000causality}, provided the necessary foundational tools to express causal mechanisms without reliance on the more restrictive approach of parametric modeling.
+Path analysis~\citep{wright1934method}, perhaps the earliest example of such methodology, directly inspired the development of subsequent techniques that leveraged parametric structural equation models~\citep[e.g.,][]{goldberger1972structural, baron1986moderator} for mediation analysis.
+More recently, the advent of modern frameworks and formalisms for causal inference, including nonparametric structural equation models, directed acyclic graphs, and their underlying do-calculus~\citep{pearl1995causal, pearl2000causality}, provided the necessary foundational tools to express causal mechanisms without reliance on more restrictive approaches tied to parametric modeling.

-In tandem with the developments of~\citet{pearl2000causality}, similar approaches spearheaded by~\citet{robins1986new}, \citet{spirtes2000causation}, \citet{dawid2000causal}, and~\cite{richardson2013single} both allowed nonparametric formulations of mediation analysis and uncovered significant limitations of the earlier efforts focused on parametric structural equation models~\citep{pearl1998graphs, imai2010general}.
+In tandem with the developments of~\citet{pearl2000causality}, similar approaches spearheaded by~\citet{robins1986new}, \citet{spirtes2000causation}, and \citet{dawid2000causal} allowed nonparametric formulations of mediation analysis and uncovered significant limitations of the earlier efforts focused on structural equation models~\citep{imai2010general}.
 Recent applications of modern causal models have illustrated the failings of popular parametric modeling strategies~\citep[i.e.,][]{baron1986moderator}, in the presence of intermediate confounders of the mediator-outcome relationship~\citep{cole2002fallibility}.
-Consequently, the usually implausible assumptions that underlie such restrictive structural equation models make these approaches of limited applicability for the examination of complex phenomena in the biomedical, health, and social sciences.
+Consequently, the usually implausible assumptions that underlie such restrictive structural equation models make these approaches of limited applicability for examining complex phenomena in the biomedical and health sciences.